- Basic information

 Inpatient department

-The spinal unit has 16 beds, of which 2 beds are intermediate care for spontaneously ventilating patients requiring monitoring.
-At the ward, patients have access to barrier-free sanitary facilities, 2 exercise rooms and a common room.
+The spinal unit has 16 beds, including 2 intermediate care beds for spontaneously ventilating patients requiring monitoring.
+In the ward, patients have barrier-free sanitary facilities, 2 exercise rooms and a common room.

 Rehabilitation on the spinal unit

-The spinal unit provides intensive comprehensive rehabilitation care for patients with spinal cord lesions.
-The department is equipped with all available aids and devices for the treatment and rehabilitation of patients with spinal cord lesions.
+The spinal unit provides intensive comprehensive rehabilitation care for patients with spinal cord injury.
+The department is equipped with all available aids and devices for the treatment and rehabilitation of patients with spinal cord injury.

 Acute patient care